On My Adventures In 2 and 3 Dimensions

 Click to visit my 3D N-Queens puzzle pages

-including two sections on this N-Queens puzzle.
+including two sections on this N-Queens puzzle

-Click the board on the right to visit Martin's 2D related Queens On A Chessboard web site, where he describes his own work on this puzzle and his own insights into its solutions.
-His explanations are crystal clear and beautifully illustrated, using 100% hand-crafted PHP and html!
+Click the board on the right to visit Martin's 2D related Queens On A Chessboard web site, where he describes his work on this puzzle and offers his own insights into its solutions.

 Click to go to Martin's N-Queens puzzle pages